astropy/astropy/docs/development/pd/contributing_gitpod.rst

 We have marked some important sections in the editor:

 #.
-Your current Python interpreter - by default, this is ``pandas-dev`` and
+Your current Python interpreter - by default, this is ``astropy-dev`` and
    should be displayed in the status bar and on your terminal.
 You do not need to activate the conda environment as this will always be activated for you.
 #.
 Your current branch is always displayed in the status bar.
 You can also use
    this button to change or create branches.
 #.
 GitHub Pull Requests extension - you can use this to work with Pull Requests
    from your workspace.
 #.
-Marketplace extensions - we have added some essential extensions to the pandas
+Marketplace extensions - we have added some essential extensions to the astropy
    Gitpod.
 Still, you can also install other extensions or syntax highlighting themes for your user, and these will be preserved for you.
 #.
-Your workspace directory - by default, it is ``/workspace/pandas-dev``. **Do not
+Your workspace directory - by default, it is ``/workspace/astropy-dev``. **Do not
    change this** as this is the only directory preserved in Gitpod.

 We have also pre-installed a few tools and VSCode extensions to help with the